FPGAwars/apio/docs/development-environment.md

 > The directory `_pytest-coverage` is ignored by git and is not checked in with apio.

+The test coverage is also published online at the [Test Coverage Report](../coverage) each time a new commit is checked in.

 ## Confirm that the test workflow passes

 Once you are ready to send a pull request from your forked repository, make sure that the test workflow completed successfully.
 You can find it in the Actions tab of your forked repo.